New pavilion at the Sloterplas

 This uniquely identifiable and highly visible pavilion has a sober and practical appearance, similar to many works of architecture typical of the wederopbouwperiode (the reconstruction period after the war).

 The new building reflects the broadening of the Van Eesteren Museum’s focus from the Slotermeer area to the whole of Amsterdam New West.
-The new pavilion celebrates all of the Algemeen Uitbreidingsplan (General Expansion Plan) by Van Eesteren that concerned not just Slotermeer but the whole of Amsterdam New West with the iconic Sloterplas as its centre-point.
+The new pavilion celebrates all of the Algemeen Uitbreidingsplan (General Expansion Plan for Amsterdam) by Van Eesteren that concerned not just Slotermeer but the whole of Amsterdam New West with the iconic Sloterplas as its center-point.

 Old idea, new form